Connectedness of fractals associated with Arnoux-Rauzy substitutions: Preliminaries

-A classical example of a substitution is the Tribonacci substitution introduced by Rauzy in~\cite{Rau82}, whose action on $\{1,2,3\}^*$ and incidence matrix are given by
+A classical example of a substitution is the Tribonacci substitution introduced by Rauzy in~\cite{Rau82}, whose action on $\{1,2,3\}^\star$ and incidence matrix are given by

-We now introduce \emph{generalized substitutions}, which act not on unidimensional words, but on unit faces in $\bbR^3$.
-This formalism was sketched by Ito and Ohtsuki~\cite{IO93, IO94}, and then refined later by Arnoux and Ito in~\cite{AI01} (see Definition~\ref{def:gensub} below), where they also highlight the connections between generalized substitutions and discrete planes (Propositions~\ref{prop:distinctfaces} and~\ref{prop:imgplane} below).
+We now introduce \emph{dual substitutions}, which act not on unidimensional words, but on unit faces in $\bbR^3$.
+This formalism was sketched by Ito and Ohtsuki~\cite{IO93, IO94}, and then refined later by Arnoux and Ito in~\cite{AI01} (see Definition~\ref{def:gensub} below), where they also highlight the connections between dual substitutions and discrete planes (Propositions~\ref{prop:distinctfaces} and~\ref{prop:imgplane} below).